infinitylogesh/mutate/README.md

 # 🦠 Mutate   <br>

 A library to synthesize text datasets using Large Language Models (LLM).
-Mutate reads through the examples in the dataset and generates similar examples using few shot prompts.
+Mutate reads through the examples in the dataset and generates similar examples using auto generated few shot prompts.

 ## 1. Installation